Part of the TeachMe Series

 format_list_bulletedContents add remove

-The peripheral circulation is extremely important for transporting blood around the body, exchange of nutrients with tissues and storing blood.
+Peripheral circulation is important for transporting blood around the body and exchanging nutrients with tissues.
 The variety of tissues in the body and their need for blood and nutrients varies.
-Therefore, the peripheral circulation must match the flow of blood to the demand.
-In this article, we will look at how flow is regulated through the peripheral circulation.
+Therefore, peripheral circulation must match blood flow to tissue demand.
+This article looks at how flow is regulated through the peripheral circulation.

 Physiology of the Cardiovascular System

-Oxygenated blood leaves the left side of the heart via the aorta; a large elastic artery.
-The aorta progressively branches into smaller muscular arteries and thereafter into arterioles and metarterioles, finally ending in capillaries which provide the blood supply at a tissue level.
+Oxygenated blood leaves the left side of the heart via the aorta, a large elastic artery.
+The aorta progressively branches into smaller muscular arteries and thereafter into arterioles and metarterioles, finally ending in capillaries which supply blood to tissue.
 The pressure drops as we move from the aorta to the capillaries, however, the aorta has minimal resistance to flow compared to the arterioles.

-When discussing changes in “total peripheral resistance,” we are effectively looking at the changes taking place within the arterioles, often referred to as the resistance vessels of our circulatory system.
-Such changes allow the body to increase or decrease blood flow to tissues and alter gaseous exchange as necessary.
+When discussing changes in “total peripheral resistance,” we are effectively looking at the changes taking place within arterioles, often referred to as the resistance vessels of our circulatory system.
+Such changes allow the body to increase or decrease blood flow to tissues and alter gas exchange as necessary.

 Distribution of Blood at Rest

 The heart is the driving force of the body and with every heart beat blood is delivered to the arterial tree.
-The contraction of the heart generates pressure waves, which helps to propel blood around the body.
-The amount of blood that the heart pumps in one minute (the cardiac output) is typically around 5 litres per minute.
+The contraction of the heart generates pressure waves, which propel blood around the body.
+The amount of blood the heart pumps in one minute (the cardiac output) is typically around 5 L/min.
 This can be calculated using the following equation:

 Cardiac output = stroke volume x heart rate

-Stroke volume refers to the volume of blood that is ejected by the left ventricle with each contraction.
+Stroke volume is the volume of blood ejected by the left ventricle with each contraction.
 As previously discussed, the arterial system is a high-pressure system with low resistance.
 This high pressure is important in order to allow blood to be pumped through the high resistance present in the arterioles.

 If we add up all of the arteriolar resistances, this will give us a value, which we refer to as the total peripheral resistance.